Related Subjects:

 - Renal Disease: Chronic kidney disease (CKD) leads to decreased erythropoietin production, a hormone crucial for RBC production.
 Anaemia in CKD patients is often managed with erythropoiesis-stimulating agents.

 - Malignancy: Anaemia may arise directly from bone marrow infiltration by cancer cells (e.g., leukaemia, lymphoma) or as a side effect of chemotherapy and radiation.
-Paraneoplastic syndromes associated with solid tumors may also cause anaemia.
+Paraneoplastic syndromes associated with solid tumours may also cause anaemia.

 - Bone Marrow Failure: Includes conditions such as aplastic anaemia (due to bone marrow suppression or autoimmune destruction of hematopoietic cells) and myelodysplastic syndromes (MDS), where ineffective haematopoiesis results in anaemia and potentially pancytopenia.